 He romantically calls our affair a marathon one-night-stand.
 It doesn’t bother me that he walked out on his first wife.
 Really.
 He is so mad at that Bill C. and Monica.

 My friends think I’m nuts.
 After our six-year tryst, he says he believes in open marriage, I don’t.
-I do believe in opening presents and he has a charge account at Tiffany’s.
+However, I do believe in opening presents and he has a charge account at Tiffany’s.
 Little Blue Boxes make me happy.
 Am I shallow?

 The big problem is that he is 68 and maybe speaker at our house, but he is not a mover and shaker in the boudoir, if you catch my drift.
 Quelle drag.